rmopia/bartender-bot/README.md

 # bartender_bot
-A basic chat bot using nltk.
+A basic chat bot using nltk reflections and chat utilities.